 Spend an afternoon on the large terraces at The Ship in Wandsworth, one of London's most picturesque outdoor drinking spots.
 Overlooking the river Thames, this beer garden has an outdoor bar, a barbecue, a pergola and private booths to book in advance.

 12. The Gipsy Moth

 Soak up the sun next to one of Greenwich’s landmarks, the Cutty Sark, at character-filled The Gipsy Moth.
 Its charming beer garden offers fantastic views of the world’s last surviving tea clipper, and has a retractable cover in case of sudden showers.

 Experience the unusual at Battersea pub The Magic Garden.
 This hangout aimed at festival-goers, music-lovers and foodies hosts regular live bands and DJs.
 Part covered by canvas evoking the festival spirit, its garden is the perfect place to unwind alongside like-minded locals.

-Sip on locally brewed beer or sample the house bitter at south London's popular pub, The Rye.
+Sip on locally brewed beer or sample the house bitter at south London's popular pub, The Angel Oak.
 Secure a picnic bench or courtyard table and enjoy the summer sunshine right up until it sets, because this Peckham beer garden follows the sun's daily path.

 15. The Avalon

 Head to sunny Clapham where you'll find The Avalon's huge beer garden at the rear of the pub.
 Open during the summer months, this green oasis has a beautiful terrace and plenty of seating.
 There's also a barbecue grill to enjoy at the weekend.